actuarialsociety/ds-training/Python - Basic.md

 [![Python for Beginners - Learn Python in 1 Hour](https://img.youtube.com/vi/QJo57-pmcuM/0.jpg)](https://www.youtube.com/watch?v=QJo57-pmcuM)

-# Python
+# Python Course

-1. Open VSCode
+1. Open VS Code
 2. Press **⇧ + Ctrl + P** (Windows) or **⇧ + ⌘ + P** (Mac) and the Command Pallet will appear
 3. Type "Git Clone" and select the option that appears
 4. Create a folder called "dev" in your Documents.
 This is where you will save your coding projects.